Asset Allocation: Equity, Fixed Income and Cash

 Target Date Funds

-Whether you choose to buy individual stocks and bonds, you choose mutual funds, or you choose a combination of both, it’s important to have a strategy for allocating your assets across the 3 major asset classes.
+Whether we choose to buy individual stocks and bonds, we choose mutual funds, or we choose a combination of both, it’s important to have a strategy for allocating our assets across the 3 major asset classes.

 Leave a Comment